youssef-benk/vinylitics_website/README.md

-# vinylitics_website
+# Vinylitics website
-website for the vinylitics project
+A cool website for the vinylitics project